rekharchandran/A-B-Testing-for-Data-Science-using-Python/README.md

 P-Value: It is the probability that the difference between the two values is just because of random chance.
 P-value is evidence against the null hypothesis.
 The smaller the p-value stronger the chances to reject the H0.
 For the significance level of 0.05, if the p-value is lesser than it hence we can reject the null hypothesis

-Confidence interval: The confidence interval is an observed range in which a given percentage of test outcomes fall.
-We manually select our desired confidence level at the beginning of our test.
-Generally, we take a 95% confidence interval
-Next, we can calculate our t statistics using the below formula:

 ![test_sta](https://user-images.githubusercontent.com/50706192/124101634-dbd74a80-da5f-11eb-8d3c-a5fe131ef3d7.png)